 A fat quarter is a one-fourth yard cut of fabric that (usually) measures 18" x 22" instead of the typical 9" x 44" quarter-yard cut.
 The longest side's dimension will vary if your fabric is not 44" wide.

 Why Would I Want a Fat Quarter of Fabric?

 Look at the illustration and you'll see that a fat quarter gives you the opportunity to cut larger chunks of fabric than would be possible from a regular quarter-yard, including strips that are twice as long on the fabric's (less stretchy) lengthwise grain.

 A fat quarter offers more versatility, whether it's for patchwork or appliqué.
 Quilt shops know that fat quarters are popular, and usually offer a wide assortment of them, stacked up and ready to go.

 You can use fat quarters for strip piecing by making extra strip sets from shorter lengths of fabric until you've cut the number of segments required for the pattern.

-A fat eighth is half of a fat quarter and can be cut as shown or in the other direction, parallel to the fat quarter's longest edge.
+A fat eighth is half of a fat quarter and can be cut as shown in the illustration above, or in the opposite direction, parallel to the fat quarter's longest edge.
 If you're swapping fat eighths, your swap hostess will tell you which measurement to use.